anirudh-ak/peft-gpt2/README.md

 **Fine-Tuning Technique**

 LoRA (Low-Rank Adaptation): A parameter-efficient fine-tuning technique that introduces trainable, low-rank decomposition matrices into the model to adjust existing weights.

+**Results**

+Parameter-efficient fine-tuning using LoRA led to the following improvements in the GPT-2 model's performance on the emotion classification task:

+- Accuracy increased by 4.4%
+- Loss reduced by 14.78%
+- F1 score improved by 4.37%